 Graham: Going to Kentucky.
 And the part was — well, it was rough.
 It was a rough part.
 But it was just the chance to be a bad guy.

-C&I: To be fair, some of his excusable, don’t you think?
+C&I: To be fair, some of his behavior is excusable, don’t you think?
 After all, somebody killed his daughter.

 Graham: [Laughs] Well, everybody was a bad guy in that film.